Negotiator (TV series)

 Negotiator has a 3.5 rating on Douban from over 44,000 reviews.

 Synopsis

 Tong Wei, a brilliant commercial negotiator, and the star executive of the US-China Business Council, is hired to represent Xie Xiaofei's company interests at the negotiating table.
 Xiaofei is the sole heir of a wealthy Chinese-American corporation but wants nothing to do with the family business.
 He vents his frustrations on Tong Wei, though their bickering relationship soon takes a romantic turn.
-The couple separates after Tong Wei was not allowed to be with Xiaofei.
-However, after time they find each other.
+The couple separates when Tong Wei is banned from being with Xiaofei.
+However, after time they find each other once more.